dmsmdmdmdmd/gpb_parsing_otzivi_foresight/README.md

 </ul>
 Visualizations:

-, A diagram of the distribution of the tonality of reviews,
+📈 A diagram of the distribution of the tonality of reviews,

-, Distribution of reviews by category and subcategory,
+📊 Distribution of reviews by category and subcategory,

-, A table with detailed data on reviews.
+📝A table with detailed data on reviews.

-, The structure of the analysis
+🗂 The structure of the analysis

 Product categories and subcategories